Accelerating qubit reset through the Mpemba effect: The effects of non-Markovianity

 \section{The effects of non-Markovianity}

 One physically motivated way to model non-Markovian noise for idling transmon qubits is to assume that each qubit is strongly coupled to a single two-level system defect (TLS), while the TLS itself interacts with a Markovian environment~\cite{Burnett2019,Papic2022,Cho_2023,papic2023,Agarwal2024Modelling,Reiss2025}.
+Note that non-Markovianity can also be modeled using a Lindblad master equation with time-dependent rates that are occasionally negative, as was done, in the context of the Mpemba effect, in~\cite{Peluso_2026}.
 Although a transmon typically couples to many defect TLSs, only those that lie close to resonance with the qubit contribute appreciably to its dynamics, and in many situations, a single near-resonant TLS dominates the dissipative behavior over the relevant timescales \cite{Cho_2023}.
 In this description, the combined qubit-TLS system evolves under the Markovian Liouvillian